Agoric/documentation/main/zoe/guide/contracts/constantProductAMM.md

 ### Trading with the ConstantProduct AMM

-Once trading pools have been set up, a new trader can interact with the market by asking for the current price, making an invitation, and making an offer.
+Once trading pools have been set up (see below), a new trader can interact with the market by asking for the current price, making an invitation, and making an offer.
 If Sara has ATM and needs 275 BLD for a deal she has negotiated, she can use getOutputPrice() to get a quote.
 (An empty amount indicates no limit on the amountOut of the result.)